 Certain information about those directors whose terms do not expire at the Annual Meeting is furnished below, including their business experience, public company director positions held currently or at any time during the last five years and the experiences, qualifications, attributes or skills that caused the Nominating and Corporate Governance Committee and the Board to determine that the directors should serve as one of our directors.
-The term of the Class I directors will expire at the 2022 annual meeting of stockholders, and the term of the Class III directors will expire at the 2021 annual meeting of stockholders.
+The term of the Class I directors will expire at the 2022 annual meeting of stockholders, and the term of the Class II directors will expire at the 2023 annual meeting of stockholders.

-Name Age Positions and Offices Held with Company Director Since
+Positions and Offices Held

-Daniel J. Abdun-Nabi 65 Director 2016
+Name Age with Company Director Since

-Luke M. Beshar 61 Director 2015
+Daniel J. Abdun-Nabi 66 Director 2016

-Allan M. Fox 72 Director 2009
+Allan M. Fox 73 Chairman of the Board 2009

 Alexandra Glucksmann, Ph.D.
-61 Director 2018
+62 Director 2018

-Kenneth T. Mills 45 President, CEO and Director 2009
+A.N.
+"Jerry" Karabelas 68 Lead Independent Director 2015

-David C. Stump, M.D.
-70 Director 2015
+Daniel Tassé 61 Director 2016